 Click links below for documents, which will open in a new browser tab or window

 Board Members And Trustees

 Gavin Parker, Chair.
 Retired Garage proprietor.
 28 years’ experience in operating an owner- managed business in Peebles.
 Chairman of the Tweedsmuir Community Council.
 Local resident for 33 years and local sporting and events organiser.

 Helen Wood, Treasurer.
 Studied Business Management & Economics while entering employment and gaining 16 years experience within the Credit Management Industry, holding a senior role as Business Development Director, Anderson Strachan Ltd.

-Frances Leckie, Minutes secretary.
+Frances Leckie, Company Secretary.
 Created and runs the Independent living website, Britain’s longest-established site providing free information and advice about any aspect of mobility and independence for people living with disabilities and carers.
 Prior to that, she worked as a PR and marketing consultant.